oracle/coherence-operator/docs/samples/operator/metrics/custom-metrics/README.md

 # Include custom user metrics for scraping by Prometheus

-This sample shows how an end-user can include their own custom metrics for scraping be prometheus.
+This sample shows how an end-user can include their own custom metrics for scraping by Prometheus.

 > Note, use of Prometheus and Grafana is only available when using the
 > operator with Coherence 12.2.1.4.